grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 He sucked in a deep breath, and from his diaphragm put all he could into his battle cry: "Ramming speed!"
 He stuck the cigarette back between his lips.
 Staring intently out the viewport and with his mouth half-closed, he said, "I always wanted to fucking say that."

-The electric motor whined with a pitch that pierced right to the center of Shakes' head.
+The electric motor whined with a pitch that pierced right to the center of Shakes's head.
 With its last burst of speed, the bow of the _Gnat_ smashed into the looming black underwater wall.

 [//]: # (----- invisible character break)